icerpc/icerpc-docs/pages/icerpc/dependency-injection/dispatch-pipeline-with-di.md

 ```

 Here, `UseLogger` is an extension method provided by the `IceRpc.Logger` assembly.
 This extension method works with any
-DI container that implements [IServiceProvider][service-provider], such as Microsoft's DI container and
+DI container that implements [IServiceProvider], such as Microsoft's DI container and [Simple
-[Simple Injector][simple-injector]'s container.
+Injector][simple-injector]'s container.

 The implementation of `UseLogger` simply retrieves a logger instance from the DI container and then creates a new
 middleware with this instance: